Pete Alonso: College career

 Alonso enrolled at the University of Florida, where he played college baseball for the Florida Gators as a first baseman.
 He was named All-Southeastern Conference in his freshman year.
-In 2014, he played collegiate summer baseball with the Madison Mallards of the Northwoods League, and he was inducted into their Hall of Fame in 2024.
+In 2014, he played collegiate summer baseball with the Madison Mallards of the Northwoods League.
+He earned league MVP honors after posting a .354 batting average across 59 games and leading the league in home runs.
+In 2024, he was inducted into the Mallards' Hall of Fame.
 In the summer of 2015, he played for the Bourne Braves of the Cape Cod Baseball League.
-In 2016, his junior year, he hit .374/.469/.659 with 14 home runs and 60 RBIs in 58 games.
+In 2016, his junior year with the Gators, he hit .374/.469/.659 with 14 home runs and 60 RBIs in 58 games.
 He competed for Florida in the 2015 and 2016 College World Series.

 Professional career

 Draft and minor leagues

 The New York Mets selected Alonso in the second round of the 2016 Major League Baseball draft with the 64th overall pick.
 He signed with the Mets for a $909,200 signing bonus, and made his professional debut in 2016 with the Brooklyn Cyclones of the Class A Short Season New York–Penn League.
 He posted a .322 batting average with 5 home runs and 21 RBIs in 30 games and was chosen to participate in the league's All-Star Game.
 He began the 2017 season with the St. Lucie Mets of the Class A-Advanced Florida State League, and after batting .286 with 16 home runs and 58 RBIs in 82 games, was promoted to the Binghamton Rumble Ponies of the Class AA Eastern League in August, where he batted .311 with 2 home runs and 5 RBIs in 11 games.